 Customized Outpatient Alcohol Treatment

-Continuum Recovery Center of Colorado is not like other treatment programs.
+Continuum Recovery of Colorado is not like other treatment programs.
 In fact, addicts are usually open to our program because it offers a greater degree of flexibility.

 There is no “magic bullet” approach to treating alcoholism.
 Each client starts recovery with an individualized treatment plan based on the following factors: how much alcohol is typically consumed, how long the problem has lasted, the current living situation and underlying health issues.